DFE-Digital/database-of-qualified-teachers/docs/technical-architecture-as-is.md

-# TRA technical architecture - As is
+# Technical architecture - as is

-The following space highlights the technical architecture of the software solution for the Database of Qualified Teachers (DQT) within the Teaching Regulation Agency.
+This page documents the existing technical architecture for the Database of Qualified Teachers (DQT).

 In line with many other services in Teacher Services we have decided to use [C4](https://c4model.com/) methodology to map out the different layers of the architecture.